 - Yard maintenance: well-built privacy fences or walls will rarely need to be tended to.
 Plants, on the other hand, need to be watered, weeded, etc.

+Nonetheless, planting "living screens" is often preferable to erecting masonry walls or wooden or vinyl fencing, whether you're landscaping a patio or a property line.
 Bamboo hedges, for example, commonly serve as such living privacy fences (see my FAQ on bamboo plants for more information).
 Landscape screens composed of plants -- whether maintained as hedges or deployed less formally -- enjoy a number of advantages over their hardscape counterparts, including:

 - Their beauty in terms of color, form, and texture.